Homebuilding Insights

 • Warmth: Blankets or sleeping bags

-• Medical Supplies: Any necessary prescription medications, copies of medical records, and a medication list
+• Medical Supplies: Necessary prescription medications, copies of medical records, and a medication list

 • Clothing: A change of clothes, socks, shoes, and a toothbrush for each family member